codinghumanity2347/microservices-with-python-k8s/README.md

 # microservices-with-python-k8s
 Application Demonstrates how micro services can be implemented with different message passing techniques.
-This project refactored the  starter code available at [udacity/nd064-c2-message-passing-projects-starter](https://github.com/udacity/nd064-c2-message-passing-projects-starter)
+This project has refactored the starter code available at [udacity/nd064-c2-message-passing-projects-starter](https://github.com/udacity/nd064-c2-message-passing-projects-starter).

 ## Overview
 ### Background